 While still-fishing with bait is productive and easy, don’t hesitate to cast spinners and small spoons from the bank.
 Trout will aggressively strike these flashy baits as they pass by their nose.

 At times, trout can be caught by sight fishing.

-Trout are surface feeders that prey on insects as they scurry along the water’s surface or hunt down schools of minnows for their next meal.
+Trout are surface feeders that prey on insects as they scurry along the water’s surface or hunt down smaller fish for their next meal.

 As a result of their feeding habits, keep an eye for a “boiling” trout swirling at the surface and place a cast in its path.

 But for much of the time, trout in this climate will head to deeper and cooler waters, making them a bit more challenging to find.